kyliejudd/srjoth/README.md

 #### certs

 I use 1 cert per dns entry instead of a wildcard, I use letsencrypt so it doesn't cost anymore, and I automate the renewal.
-In the haproxy config in this repo haproxy checks a directory for ssl certs so I can just dump them in there.
+In the haproxy config in this repo, haproxy checks a directory for ssl certs so I can just dump as many certs as needed in there.

 ##### bring your own ssl cert and key.